KristijanJankuloski/BookStoreMVC/README.md

 # Book Store
-This book store project is an example of an MVC application to word as a functioning book store, with both roles for a regular user and admin.
+This book store project is an example of an MVC application to work as a functioning book store, with both roles for a regular user and admin.
 Using Spring Boot and Java with hibernate as the ORM using a repository pattern to separate data access from business logic.

 ## Features
 - User Authentication using OAuth2 with managed roles.